remi-cliqz/haskell-intro/slides.md

 ## Pure and functional?

 - Data is immutable
-- Everything is basically a function
+- Everything is a *mathematical* function

 ```haskell
 -- have some code